Skip to content

 New build vs resale properties

-Comparing the mortgage process, costs, and practical considerations of buying new versus buying an existing home.
+How the mortgage process, the costs and the day-to-day practicalities compare when you buy new against buying an existing home.

 2 min readWritten by Artemis Thoma